MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -OfflineEnabledWeb
 This parameter is available only in the cloud-based service.

-The OfflineEnabledWeb parameter specifies whether offline capabilities are available in Outlook on the web, including saving items to the user’s device so those items can be viewed when not connected to the internet.
+The OfflineEnabledWeb parameter specifies whether offline capabilities are available in Outlook on the web, including saving items to the local device (view items without an internet connection).
 Valid values are:

 - $true: Users can manage offline capabilities in Outlook on the web.
 This is the default value.
 - $false: Users can't manage offline capabilities in Outlook on the web.
-No items will be saved to the user’s device.
-Any existing items that were saved prior to disabling will be deleted.
+No items are saved to the user's device.
+Previously save items are deleted.

-When offline capabilities are available, users can turn offline capabilities on or off themselves in Settings > General > Offline.
+When offline capabilities are available, users can turn offline capabilities on or off themselves in Outlook on the web at Settings \> General \> Offline.

 ```yaml
 Type: Boolean